Amaro Nonino Quintessentia is one of the more expensive members ($50) of the Amaro (Italian for bitter) family.

 How long does it last?

 Amaro Nonino lasts forever, so to speak.
 As a rule of thumb: any liquor above 18% ABV keeps forever - with exceptions.
-Further, sugar and alcohol increase shelf-life, and Amaro Nonino comes packed with both.
+Further, sugar and alcohol increase shelf-life and Amaro Nonino comes packed with both.
 Therefore, it won't turn bad when stored in a cool and dry place.

 It gets even better.
-Amari, in general, are infused with a blend of herbs, spices, barks, and more.
+Amari, in general, is infused with a blend of herbs, spices, barks, and more.
 That means you can let them mature just like other hard liquors.
 Plus, Amari can even evolve and age in the bottle.

 Amaro collectors are often hunting for old bottles as the developed flavors are unlike anything you can not get from new ones.